Skip to main content

 brobot.headless=true

-brobot.mock=true # Also enable mock mode for testing
+brobot.mock=true # Enable mock mode for testing without real UI interactions

 Docker Containerโ€‹